Faresx7/Depi_Amit_ONL3_AIS4_S4/README.md

 # 👋 Hello and Welcome to My GitHub Profile!
 I'm **Fares**
 I am a **AI & Data Scientist**
-This is my Repository, where I display all my projects and ideas.
+This is my Repository, where I Store all my Course Sessions and projects.

 💻 Focus